 - The existing ventilation of the workshop.

 - The amount of time the respirator has to keep working.
 For example, active carbon layers deteriorate fast in the presence of certain chemicals and might not provide even 8-hour protection.

-- When choosing a tight-fitting respirator, you must do a fitting test to ensure no air leakage.
-PAPR respirators don’t have this limitation.
+- When choosing a tight-fitting one, you must do a fitting test to ensure no air leakage.
+PAPRs don’t have this limitation.

 - The overall physical or psychological stress the respirator may cause.
-Either to the breathing zone, vision, communication, movement, body fatigue if the respirator is heavy, and so on.
+Either to the breathing zone, vision, communication, movement, neck fatigue, and so on.

-- The maintenance and storage that each respirator type requires.
-PAPR respirators need more care than elastomeric respirators.
+- The maintenance and storage that each type requires.
+PAPRs need more care than elastomeric ones.

 - The initial cost and the cost of the consumables and replaceable parts.